mozilla/addon-sdk/packages/addon-kit/docs/simple-prefs.md

 define the preferences in your `package.json`, like so:

     {
+        "fullName": "Example Add-on",
+        ...
-        "preferences": {
+        "preferences": [{
-            "prefName": {
+            "name": "somePreference",
             "title": "Some preference title",
             "type": "string",
-                "value": "this is the default string value" }
+            "value": "this is the default string value" }]
     }
-    }

 <api name="prefs">
 @property {object}
-  A persistent object private to your add-on.
+  *experimental* A persistent object private to your add-on.
 Properties with boolean, number, and string values will be persisted in the Mozilla preferences system.
 </api>

 <api name="on">
 @function
-Registers an event `listener` that will be called when a preference is changed.
+  *experimental* Registers an event `listener` that will be called when a preference is changed.

 **Example:**

-    require("simple-prefs").on('pref-name', function(prefName) {
+    function onPrefChange(prefName) {
-      console.log('The following pref was changed: ' + prefName)
-    });
+        console.log("The " + prefName + " preference changed.");
+    }
+    require("simple-prefs").on("somePreference", onPrefChange);
+    require("simple-prefs").on("someOtherPreference", onPrefChange);

 @param prefName {String}
   The name of the preference to watch for changes.